Probabilistic Super-Resolution for Urban Micrometeorology via a Schr\"odinger Bridge: Results and discussion

 \subsection{Accuracy for SR inference}

 Figure \ref{fig3} shows an example of SR. Compared with the input LR field, the HR simulation resolves fine-scale buildings and the associated temperature patterns.
 Both the DM and SM reproduce these HR patterns well, with $N_T=50$ for the DM and $N_T=10$ for the SM (Figs. \ref{fig3}a--\ref{fig3}c); thus, the SM attains comparable accuracy at approximately one-fifth the computational cost of the DM.
 A single ensemble member closely resembles the ensemble mean at small scales, and averaging introduces only mild blurring.
 This likely reflects that HR building geometry governs the spatial scales of temperature \citep{Yasuda+Onishi2025b}, and both the DM and SM use this static HR building field as an important auxiliary input.
 Comparing the distributions of absolute error and ensemble spread, we find that spreads tend to be larger in regions with larger errors (Figs. \ref{fig3}d and \ref{fig3}e).
 Indeed, the Pearson correlation between absolute error and spread is about 0.32 for both the DM and SM, which is significantly positive.
+To further examine this relationship, we also evaluated RMSE and ensemble spread after excluding building areas.
+When focusing on ground-only regions, the correspondence between RMSE and spread becomes clearer, implying that building-induced variability can partially obscure this relationship.

 Figure \ref{fig4} shows the dependence of mean test errors (RMSE and SSIM loss) on the number of diffusion-time steps $N_T$.
 The DM is sensitive to $N_T$, with mean test errors increasing around $N_T \sim 50$, whereas the SM maintains nearly constant errors down to $N_T \sim 10$.
 Similar results have been reported in computer vision \citep{Liu+2023}.
 In principle, DMs require large $N_T$ \citep{DeBortoli+2021}; insufficient $N_T$ can lead to large errors \citep{DeBortoli+2021, Ikeda+2025}.
 By contrast, SMs have no such limitation and show only weak dependence on $N_T$, except at extremely low values \citep{DeBortoli+2021, Liu+2023}.
 Our results are consistent with these previous findings.